gautam-cheq/cheq-sst-swift/DEVELOPMENT.md

 ### Sample App

-1. Ensure you do not have the `swift-sst` package opened in Xcode
+1. Ensure you do not have the local `Cheq` package opened in Xcode
 2. Open `Example/SimpleSwiftUI/SimpleSwiftUI.xcodeproj`
 3. Deploy to simulator or device